-The quadruple helix approach represents the interaction, part of the co-creation - between four key stakeholder groups: civil society (NGOs and individual citizens), academia (universities and research institutions), governmental institutions (local government and municipalities) and local industry.
+Within proGlreg nature-based solutions are co-created in multi-stakeholder partnerships.
+The quadruple helix approach represents the core team in each Living Lab consisting of four key stakeholder groups: civil society (NGOs and individual citizens), academia (universities and research institutions), governmental institutions (local governments and other public authorities) and the private sector.

-Through this approach, proGIreg ensures that the innovative nature-based solutions developed, are based on reliable scientific evidence, can be implemented within legal frameworks and government mandates, and are economically feasible and adapted to the needs of people.
-Within proGIreg, the intention is to apply the quadruple helix approach at all levels of research, implementation and assessment and in all local partnerships within the Living Labs and regeneration areas.
+Through this approach, proGlreg ensures that the innovative nature-based solutions developed, are based on reliable scientific evidence, can be implemented within legal frameworks and government mandates, and are economically feasible and adapted to the needs of people.
+Within proGlreg, the intention is to apply the quadruple helix approach at all levels of research, design, implementation and assessment and in all local partnerships.